Coupled dimerized alternating-bond quantum spin chains in the distorted honeycomb-lattice magnet Cu$_5$SbO$_6$: Introduction

-To our knowledge, the archetypes of the quasi-1D $S = \frac{1}{2}$ alternating FM-AFM dimerized spin chain realized in \textit{a distorted honeycomb lattice} are Na$_3$Cu$_2$SbO$_6$, Li$_3$Cu$_2$SbO$_6$, and Na$_2$Cu$_2$TeO$_6$.
-It should be noted that, despite the similarity in their crystal structures, spin chains in Li$_3$Cu$_2$SbO$_6$ are fragmented due to a considerable site interchange between magnetic Cu$^{2+}$ and non-magnetic Li$^{1+}$ ions \cite{Skakle1997, Nalbandyan2013, Koo2016, Vavilova2021}.
-We further note that a related compound Li$_2$Cu$_2$TeO$_6$ has also been synthesized \cite{Kumar2013} but its magnetic characterization still awaits studies.
+To our knowledge, the archetypes of the quasi-1D $S = \frac{1}{2}$ alternating FM-AFM dimerized spin chain realized in \textit{a distorted honeycomb lattice} are Na$_3$Cu$_2$SbO$_6$ \cite{Miura2006, Miura2008, Koo2008, Kuo2012, Schmitt2014}, Li$_3$Cu$_2$SbO$_6$ \cite{Koo2016, Vavilova2021}, and Na$_2$Cu$_2$TeO$_6$ \cite{Koo2008, Schmitt2014, Gao2020, Shangguan2021, Lin2022}.
+It should be noted that, despite the similarity in their crystal structures, spin chains in Li$_3$Cu$_2$SbO$_6$ are fragmented due to a considerable site interchange between magnetic Cu$^{2+}$ and nonmagnetic Li$^{1+}$ ions \cite{Skakle1997, Nalbandyan2013, Koo2016, Vavilova2021}.
+We further note that a related compound Li$_2$Cu$_2$TeO$_6$ has also been synthesized \cite{Kumar2013}, but its magnetic characterization still awaits studies.
 The crystal structure of these compounds can be viewed as a stacking of Na$^{1+}$ layers alternating with Cu$_2 M$O$_6$ layer is built upon edge-sharing elongated CuO$_6$ octahedra forming a honeycomb lattice of Cu$^{2+}$ ions with $M$ ions positioned at the center of hexagons.
 The honeycomb lattice is distorted due to a strong Jahn-Teller effect on oxygen octahedra of Cu$^{2+}$ ions.
-Magnetic characteristics of these compounds are extensively studied by means of experiments as well as first-principles calculations.
-Experimental investigations include, for instance, inelastic neutron scattering (INS) \cite{Miura2008, Gao2020, Shangguan2021}, $^{23}$Na nuclear magnetic resonance (NMR) \cite{Kuo2012}, and thermodynamics measurements \cite{Xu2005, Miura2006, Derakhshan2007, Schmitt2014, Patil2025}.
-The experimental studies reveal a finite energy gap with the non-magnetic singlet ground state in these systems.
-In particular, INS experiments unambiguously show that, at base temperatures, dimers are formed between third-nearest-neighbor rather than first-nearest-neighbor spins (see Fig. \ref{ucell}(c)).
+Magnetic characteristics of these archetypal compounds are extensively studied by means of experiments as well as first-principles calculations.
+Experimental investigations include, for instance, inelastic neutron scattering (INS) \cite{Miura2008, Gao2020, Shangguan2021}, $^{23}$Na nuclear magnetic resonance (NMR) \cite{Morimoto2006, Kuo2012}, and thermodynamics measurements \cite{Xu2005, Miura2006, Derakhshan2007, Schmitt2014, Patil2025}.
+The experimental studies reveal a finite energy gap with the nonmagnetic singlet ground state in these systems.
+In particular, INS experiments unambiguously show that, at base temperatures, dimers are formed between third-nearest-neighbor rather than first-nearest-neighbor spins.
 Surprisingly, fitting the energy dispersion of the triplet excitations yields minimal AFM $J_3$ coupling and FM $J_2$ coupling that are weaker than AFM $J_1$ even though the bond length of $J_1$ is longer than that of $J_2$.
+Here, as indicated in Figs. \ref{ucell}(b) and \ref{ucell}(c), $J_2$ and $J_3$ denote the couplings between the first-nearest-neighbor spins whereas $J_1$ denotes the coupling between the third-nearest-neighbor spins.